 - 3.1 The NPPF requires that local authorities should positively plan to deliver development needs.
 For Gloucester, these development needs are set by the strategic level Joint Core Strategy (JCS), which was adopted by Gloucester City Council, Cheltenham Borough Council and Tewkesbury Borough Council in December 2017.
-Between 2011 and 2031, the development needs for Gloucester are set out by the following JCS policies. - Policy SP1 The need for new development': at least 14,359 new homes for Gloucester City and, along with Cheltenham Borough and Tewkesbury Borough, at least 192 hectares of B-Class employment land to support approximately 39,500 new jobs. - Policy SD2 Retail and City / Town Centres': 45,500 sq m (net) of comparison goods retail floorspace and 3,600 sq m (net) of convenience goods floorspace. - Policy SD13 'Gypsies, Travellers and Travelling Showpeople': This policy sets out a criteria-based policy for the assessment of planning applications for these communities.
-The supporting text sets out accommodation needs arising from the Gloucestershire Gypsy and Traveller Accommodation Assessment (20167).
+Between 2011 and 2031, the development needs for Gloucester are set out by the following JCS policies. - Policy SPI The need for new development': at least 14,359 new homes for Gloucester City and, along with Cheltenham Borough and Tewkesbury Borough, at least 192 hectares of B-Class employment land to support approximately 39,500 new jobs. - Policy SD2 Retail and City / Town Centres': 45,500 sq m (net) of comparison goods retail floorspace and 3,600 sq m (net) of convenience goods floorspace. - Policy SD13 'Gypsies, Travellers and Travelling Showpeople': This policy sets out a criteriabased policy for the assessment of planning applications for these communities.
+The supporting text sets out accommodation needs arising from the Gloucestershire Gypsy and Traveller Accommodation Assessment (2017).
 For Gloucester City, it identifies a need of two Gypsy pitches and 16 Travelling Showpeople plots arising from Gloucester's existing communities.
-In relation to transit pitches for those members of the community travelling through the area, the GTAA recommends that there is no need for such provision and that the authorities should instead consider the use of 'temporary tolerated stopping places'. - 3.2 Policy SP2 'Distribution of new development' of the JCS, sets out the delivery strategy, which is the delivery of development that maximises urban capacity, alongside the identification of urban extensions (strategic allocations) to the main urban areas of Gloucester and Cheltenham.
-This is so as to concentrate new development in and around the existing urban areas of Cheltenham and Gloucester to meet their needs, to balance employment and housing needs, and provide new development close to where it is needed and where it can benefit from the existing and enhanced sustainable transport network. - 3.3 Most strategic allocations are in Tewkesbury Borough; this reflects the fact that Gloucester has a very limited land supply and in order to meet development needs, it has been necessary to work in partnership with Tewkesbury Borough Council to identify urban extensions within that local authority area.
-One strategic allocation, Winnycroft, is located within the administrative area of Gloucester City.
+In relation to transit pitches for those members of the community travelling through the area, the GTAA recommends that there is no need for such provision and that the authorities should instead consider the use of 'temporary tolerated stopping places'.

+- of the JCS, sets out the delivery strategy, which is development that maximises urban capacity, alongside the identification of urban extensions (strategic allocations) to the main urban areas of Gloucester and Cheltenham.
+This is so as to concentrate new development in and around the existing urban areas of Cheltenham and Gloucester to meet their needs, to balance employment and housing needs, and provide new development close to where it is needed and where it can benefit from the existing and enhanced sustainable transport network. - Borough; this reflects the fact that Gloucester has a very limited land supply and in order to meet development needs, it has been necessary to work in partnership with Tewkesbury Borough Council to identify urban extensions within that local authority area.
+One strategic allocation, Winneycroft, is located within the administrative area of Gloucester City.